Careful action planning

 • Ensure that surfaces at the action site are not touched if they do not need to be, and that surfaces that need to be interacted with (such as a door handle) are touched by someone following DNA minimization protocols.

-• Ensure that nothing is accidentally left behind such as a bag, tool, or anything that falls out of a pocket.
+• Ensure that nothing is accidentally left behind such as a bag, tool, or anything that could fall out of a pocket.

 Fingerprints